swcarpentry/sql-novice-survey/_episodes/01-select.md

 > * **personal** with type _text_
 > * **family** with type _text_
 >
-> Note: The available data types vary based on the database manager - you can search online for what data types are supported.
+> Note: The available data types vary based on the database engine - you can search online for what data types are supported.
 >
 > You can change some SQLite settings to make the output easier to read.
 > First,